Ladydiana/JavaScriptCheatsheet/README.md

 **Payload** is like an **event** fired by the Model (Observable, or Subject).

 Most Observers can ignore the payload parameter (similar to a click event handler, it rarely needs the click_event object) but the Persistor observer (Firebase) needs it to understand in more detail what has changed to only save that change to the cloud.

+## Component lifecycle
+### Licefycle motivation
+An Observer component needs to:
+1. Add itself as observer to the Model when the component is created.
+2. Remove itself as Model observer when the component is taken down.
+		-> to avoid state change change of components no longer displayed -> to avoid memory leakes

+## Lifecycle usage
+1. Let us know when the component has been created.
+2. Let us know when the component is taken down.